ray of hope’s Journey

 Ray of Hope’s story begins in 2012 and is a testament to God’s faithfulness and of the hope that He gives to us.

 Ray of Hope Medical Missions became a 501(c)(3) in November 2012 to save the life of then 3-year-old Franny.
-She had been staying with founders Rebecca and Kerry as her host family while receiving medical care in the United States.
+She had been staying with RoH founders, Rebecca & Kerry, as her host family while receiving medical care in the United States.

 With no legal means to bring Franny back again, Ray of Hope Medical Missions nonprofit was granted approval from the Attorney General within 24 hours, and 10 days later Franny returned to the United States.